Due to impending inclement weather, for Sun., Jan. 25, and Mon, Jan. 26, 2026, Berkshire

 the work force.

-required courses directly relevant to the care and teaching of young children and
+relevant to the care and teaching of young children and relating to working with families,

-relating to working with families, provides training for those early childhood educators
+provides training for those early childhood educators who choose to have a deeper

-through the MADOEEC.
 The required ECE courses will be offered in the evening in rotation.

 The Elementary Education Program in Liberal Arts meets the Massachusetts Transfer